CommonsBuild/tec-shutdown/README.md

 The TECClaim contract enables TEC token holders to burn their snapshot tokens in exchange for a proportional share of redeemable tokens (DAI, RETH, etc.) held in the contract.
 The contract uses the UUPS upgradeable proxy pattern and includes features for address blocking and owner withdrawal after a deadline.

-The contract uses a **non-transferable snapshot** of the TEC token, created at deployment time using MiniMe's `createCloneToken` functionality.
+The contract uses a **non-transferable snapshot** of the TEC token, created as a separate step after initialization using MiniMe's `createCloneToken` functionality.
 This snapshot is frozen at a specific block height and cannot be transferred, making it perfect for claim tracking.

 ### Key Features

-- **Non-Transferable Snapshot**: Creates a frozen snapshot of TEC token balances at deployment
+- **Non-Transferable Snapshot**: Creates a frozen snapshot of TEC token balances at a specific block
+- **Flexible Snapshot Timing**: Owner can create the snapshot at the optimal moment via `createSnapshotToken()`
+- **Snapshot Adjustment**: Owner can burn specific addresses' snapshot tokens before activation via `burn()`
 - **Proportional Claims**: Users can claim their proportional share of treasury assets based on their snapshot token holdings
 - **Token Burning**: Snapshot tokens are burned upon claiming to prevent double-claims
 - **MiniMe Token Integration**: Uses MiniMe's clone token functionality for secure snapshots